-In response to the growing threat to Maine waters by invasive aquatic flora and fauna, the VLMP formed the Maine Center for Invasive Aquatic Plants (MCIAP) in 2003.
-MCIAP was created to provide a citizen-based front line in the battle to protect Maine waters from aquatic invaders.
-MCIAP provides a wide range of training and networking opportunities, technical services and resources to support active public participation in the statewide effort to prevent the spread of aquatic invaders through prevention, early detection and rapid response to infestations.
-MCIAP's Invasive Plant Patrol Program (IPP) is widely recognized as one of the most comprehensive and successful training programs of its kind in the country.
+In 2001, in response to the growing threat to Maine lakes by non-native aquatic organisms, the VLMP expanded its focus to address this looming menace.
+Since that time, the VLMP has worked with our collaborative partners to develop a wide array of programs and resources to support and strengthen Maine's Invasive Aquatic Species Action Plan.
+The VLMP now plays an active leadership role in all of the three key strategies of prevention, early detection, and rapid response and management set forth in the plan.
+In particular, the VLMP has focused upon the issue of early detection.
+VLMP's Invasive Plant Patrol Program (IPP) is widely recognized as one of the most comprehensive and successful training programs of its kind in the country.
 Nearly all of the aquatic invaders now known to be present in Maine were first detected by alert and informed volunteers.
-MCIAP has played a critical role in raising public awareness about the threat of aquatic invaders in Maine.
+VLMP has played a critical role in raising public awareness about the threat of aquatic invaders in Maine.